 You must build the solution to update the list of unit tests in Test Explorer.

-Microsoft Visual Studio 2012 known issue: You must open Test Explorer prior to building the test project.
+Visual Studio known issue: You must open Test Explorer prior to building the test project.

 In Test Explorer, choose the unit test you created.

 Test Explorer provides a link to the source code next to Source:.